 - Perfect food for women who have fertility issues

-- A good source of Di-indole methane, which helps prevent endometriosis and fibroids
+- A good source of Di-indole methane, which helps prevent endometriosisiXA health condition characterized by the growth of endometrial-like tissue outside the uterus. and fibroids

 - Baked potatoes are an excellent inclusion in your fertility diet

 - High in vitamin C and effective in treating luteal phase defects (9)

 - Lycopene helps in improving the sperm count and increasing its swimming speed (10)

 - A great source of beta-carotene